MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 A CSS module is a CSS file in which all class names are scooped locally just like js Modules, so they allow us to use the same CSS className in differente files without worrying about name clashes.

-The first step to use them is to rename the CSS files and add **'.module'** in the file name before the CSS extension, like this: 'ListGroup.module.CSS', then update the the reference and change the import statment, just like how we import an object from a Js or Ts file.
+The first step to use them is to rename the CSS files and add **'.module'** in the file name before the CSS extension, like this: `ListGroup.module.CSS`, then update the reference and change the import statment, just like how we import an object from a Js or Ts file.

 ```jsx
 import styles from "./ListGroup.module.css"; // or like that below this